 I live on ten beautiful acres in the northern California foothills with my sister who is also my best friend.
-We are surrounded by the beauty and drama of nature and wildlife.
+The beauty, peace, and occasional drama of nature and wildlife surround us.
 We also enjoy our numerous animal family members – two rats, two guinea pigs, four ducks, six cats, two dogs, and a horse.
 They are a constant source of love and learning, and often amusement.

-I also enjoy gardening.
-I have a large garden with raised beds that’s fenced from the deer.
+When I'm not working on my art or writing, I'm in the garden.
+It's a large one with raised beds and it’s fenced from the deer.
 The ducks have their own house in the garden.
-I've grown roses in most of the garden for several years now.
-A few years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
+Roses occupy most of the space, but in the past few years I've also grown a variety of perennials and a few annuals for a cutting garden.
+One bed is devoted to tomatoes.
+About five years ago we had a large arbor installed and two rambling kiwi vines grow over it creating a shady oasis.
 With that addition, the garden became a destination for conversation and relaxation, and not just a place to work.

-Lately I've been squeezing art journaling in between my writing and illustrating.
+Last summer the art journaling bug bit me.
+Although I devote my weekday art time to my writing and illustrating, I've been squeezing art journaling into the weekends.
 This spread is my favorite so far.
-It's a combination of collage, several painting techniques, and text.
+It's a combination of collage, drawing, several painting techniques, and text.